-We play an important role in the new build market for the Generation III+ Westinghouse AP1000 reactor design, for which we are a supplier of reactor coolant pumps, as well as a variety of ancillary plant products and services.
+We also play an important role in the new build market for the Generation III+ Westinghouse AP1000 reactor design, for which we are a supplier of reactor coolant pumps, as well as a variety of ancillary plant products and services.
 On a global basis, nuclear plant construction remains active.
-According to the World Nuclear Organization, there are currently 58 new reactors under construction across 18 countries, with 104 planned and 341 proposed over the next several decades.
-We continue to expect to play a role in new build nuclear plant construction, where we are aligned with Westinghouse to support the growing need for carbon-free emissions and energy independence in eastern Europe, including Poland, Ukraine, Romania, Bulgaria, and the Czech Republic, while also seeking opportunities in China and India.
-We are also well positioned to take advantage of market opportunities to support the ongoing design and development as well as future construction of Generation IV advanced and small modular reactors, driven by strong support from the U.S. Department of Energy which has allocated \$3.2 billion for advanced nuclear through its Advanced Reactor Demonstration Program.
-We are actively engaged and continue to pursue a foothold on numerous designs, both in the U.S. as well as internationally.
+According to the World Nuclear Organization, there are currently 60 new reactors under construction across 17 countries, with 111 planned and more than 300 proposed over the next several decades.
+We continue to expect to play a role in new build nuclear plant construction, where we are aligned with Westinghouse to support future construction in central and eastern Europe, including Poland, Ukraine, Bulgaria, and the Czech Republic, among others, with the potential to see approximately 25 plants begin construction in the next 5 to 10 years.
+We also continue to seek additional opportunities in China and India.